-- Do not smoke cigarettes or be in areas where people are smoking.
+- DO NOT smoke cigarettes or be in areas where people are smoking.

 - Get extra sleep and try to lessen stress as much as possible.

 Try acupressure wristbands that apply pressure to specific points on your wrist.
 Often these are used to ease motion sickness.
-You can find them at drug stores, health-food stores, travel stores, and online.
+You can find them at drug stores, health food stores, travel stores, and online.

 Try acupuncture.
 Some acupuncturists are trained to work with pregnant women.
 Talk to your health care provider beforehand.

-Are There any Drugs to Treat Morning Sickness?
+Are There Any Drugs To Treat Morning Sickness?

 There are no drugs currently approved by the Food and Drug Administration to treat morning sickness.
-Your health care provider may not advise medicines to prevent nausea unless your vomiting is severe and will not stop.
+Your provider may not advise medicines to prevent nausea unless your vomiting is severe and will not stop.

-- In severe cases, you may be admitted to the hospital, where you will receive through an IV (into your vein).
+- In severe cases, you may be admitted to the hospital, where you will receive fluids through an IV (into your vein).

-Call Your Health Care Provider if
+Call Your Health Care Provider If